sparkflows/sparkflows-docs/docs/web-app/adding-stages.rst

       :width: 60%

--  Then, lets add select example in the second column by adding select component.
+-  Then, let's add select example in the second column by adding select component.
 In this component in Data tab add all possible values you want to add.

    .. figure:: ../_assets/web-app/add-stage-parameters-select.PNG
      :alt: web-app
      :width: 60%

--  Now, lets add column component in the bottom and divide into two columns for adding back and next button.
+-  Now, let's add column component in the bottom and divide into two columns for adding back and next button.

 -  Add back button in first column to go to back stage and perform actions depending upon event, where we will add event name as ``back``.